M4TTH3/loggui/README.md

 ### Alpha

-- [ ] Create a web server to receive requests via gRPC
+- [ ] Create a web server to receive requests via HTTP
 - [ ] Create a client to send requests to the server.
 Start with the basics - HTTP status, Request Path, Time/Date
 - [ ] Add interface for context-specific logs, and an adapter for Zap
 - [ ] Create a basic UI with basic authentication and filters
+- [ ] Add support for PostgreSQL and SQLite

 ### 1.0

-- [ ] Add support for PostgreSQL and SQLite
+T.B.D.